Anveshika69/Clock/README.md

 # Clock
 Used online javascript examples...
 Modified and merged as per specified requirement.
+CSS content is original.